shah-a/few2.3-04-final-project/README.md

 ## Notes to self:

-Actions:
+What are all the state-changing actions a user can perform?

-- Add/remove array
+- Manually enter array numbers
+- Slide the ArrayCount slider
+  - Should affect visibility of arrays and algoselects
+- Slide the ArrayInput slider
-- Generate numbers
+- Click the Generate Random Numbers button
-- Clear numbers
+- Click the Clear All button
-- Change number of arrays
-- Change number of items in arrays
-- Change a sorting algorithm
+- Click Start button

 What reducer might look like: